2 police officers and 1 firefighter killed responding to a domestic incident outside Minneapolis, governor says - Local News 8

 By Chris Boyette and Joe Sutton, CNN

-(CNN) — Two police officers and a firefighter are dead and other officers were injured after responding to a domestic incident Sunday in Burnsville, Minnesota, the state’s governor said.
+(CNN) — Two police officers and a firefighter were fatally shot and another officer was injured after responding to a domestic incident early Sunday morning in Burnsville, Minnesota, according to local authorities.

-“Horrific news from Burnsville.
-While responding to a call of a family in danger, two police officers and one firefighter lost their lives, and other officers were injured,” Gov. Tim Walz posted online.
+The incident began around 1:50 a.m.
+CT, when Burnsville police were called to a home where a man was reported to be armed and barricaded inside with family members, city officials said in a news release.

+“After arriving, the situation escalated into gunfire with responders,” the city said in the release.

 Agents with the Bureau of Alcohol, Tobacco, Firearms and Explosives responded to the scene after reports of local police officers involved in a “domestic-related shooting,” the agency said earlier.